 How to apply through Open Market Transfer

 You can also send applications and resumes to schools that have not advertised vacancies so that, in the event a vacancy arises, principals will be aware of your interest.
-We recommend that in addition to filing an online application via the Open Market Transfer Plan system, you also submit a hard copy of your cover letter and resume via fax, mail or in person.
-Since principals may be receiving many online applications, it might be helpful for them to receive a paper copy of your materials as well as the electronic application.
+We recommend that in addition to filing an online application via the Open Market Transfer Plan system, you also contact the school directly either by phone, email or by visiting the school in person.
+Since principals may be receiving many online applications via the Open Market system, reaching out in additional ways helps to set your application apart.

 The hiring process